srihari21-cmd/wastebot/README.md

 Any other authorship/credits can be seen through the commits.

-Should any be missing kindly let us know at [Eagle Union](https://t.me/YorktownEagleUnion) or simply submit a pull request on the readme.
+Should any be missing kindly let us know at [SUPER_BOTZ](https://t.me/Super_botz) or simply submit a pull request on the readme.